 You will also see alternate spreads — also known as teasers — available for tennis games.
 Often the spread number is shifted slightly, enabling you to choose between multiple options -- all of which give you either a better chance of covering or larger odds.

-MORE: How to bet live on tennis
+How to live bet on tennis

 Total (Over/Under)